BowlOfSoup/NormalizerBundle/README.md

     private $propertyToBeNormalized

 ### Calling the normalizer
-The normalizer needs to be injected.
+The normalizer needs to be injected, but can also be auto-wired.

     <argument type="service" id="bos.normalizer" />

 Calling the normalizer with a group is optional, but certainly recommended.
-The result will be an array.
+The result will be an *array*.

     $result = $this->normalizer->normalize($someEntity, 'somegroup');
     $result = $this->normalizer->normalize(array($someEntity, $anotherEntity), 'somegroup');